nickeblewis/nicklewis-net-8/web/content/blog/article-planner.md

 I am interested to ask for a show of hands and find out what you use for running your website and those you are involved with developing/writing for your clients.
 The reason I ask is purely for the purposes of research and may be beneficial to the evolution of my own web consultancy business.

 ## 7. Portable Photography 13/02/20
-- We are soon going on a big trip but I am keeping it secret
+- We are soon going on a big trip but I am keeping it secret and shall post stuff later
 - Fill your camera bag and then take most of it out - yeah seriously!
 - minimal camera gear
 - iphone